georgexyz19/georgexyz.com/content/posts/new-linux-mint-install-and-setup.md

 invoke livereload
 ```

-###Ubuntu/Windows Dual Bool Time Issue
+###Linux Mint/Windows Dual Bool Time Issue

-When a computer has both Ubuntu and Windows system installed, the system time
+When a computer has both Linux Mint and Windows system installed, the system time
 in Windows is wrong.
 The issue is described in this
 [itsfoss.com article](https://itsfoss.com/wrong-time-dual-boot/).